Review of Kawasaki Disease

 - Risk factors for development of CAA include male sex, age <6 months, age >8 years, and those with laboratory studies suggesting worse systemic inflammation.
 IVIG resistance also predicts higher risk of aneurysm formation.

 - Myocardial infarction occurs most commonly in the first year after disease onset, with the highest risk period being 15-45 days after disease onset.

 - Goals of long-term management are to prevent coronary thrombosis and treat myocardial ischemia and associated complications.

 - For patients with normal or only transiently dilated coronary arteries (z-score <2.5), aspirin therapy may be stopped at 4-8 weeks once inflammatory markers and a reassuring follow-up echocardiogram have been obtained.
 A lipid profile should be performed 1 year after KD onset, and longer-term follow-up should emphasize modification of coronary artery disease risk factors.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound, Chronic Angina
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound, Chronic Angina

 Keywords: Aspirin, Coronary Aneurysm, Coronary Artery Disease, Coronary Thrombosis, Echocardiography, Heart Defects, Congenital, Immunoglobulins, Intravenous, Infant, Inflammation, Mucocutaneous Lymph Node Syndrome, Myocardial Infarction, Myocardial Ischemia, Risk Factors